colorpalettestudio/color-code-converter/replit.md

 - All exports happen client-side for privacy and speed

 **UI/UX Features**:
-- Fixed header with theme toggle (light/dark mode) at the top-right
+- Fixed header with site branding (palette icon + "Color Code Converter" title) and theme toggle
-- Simple navigation: "Converter" (home) and "About" links
+- Single-page design: all content on one scrollable homepage
 - Conversion results appear directly below convert button for optimal flow
 - Empty state with helpful message when no colors are converted
+- Accordion-style FAQ section with expandable/collapsible tabs
 - Inline format selector with checkboxes (HEX, RGB, HSL, CMYK) integrated into results header
 - Click-to-copy individual color codes with hover elevation and checkmark feedback
 - Single-click color picker activation with full drag support